Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool lists papers cited by a given paper (its bibliography).
-The verb 'list' and resource 'papers cited by the given paper' are specific.
-However, it does not differentiate from sibling tools like get_citations, which might have a similar scope.
+The description clearly states the tool's purpose: listing papers cited by a given paper (its bibliography).
+However, it does not differentiate this from sibling tools like get_citations, which may retrieve papers that cite the given paper.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.